 Big data and rapidly improving analytical tools are enabling researchers to answer previously unanswerable questions.
 I am a quantitative ecologist who uses these emerging tools to quantify the mechanisms that shape ecological processes, then apply that knowledge to conservation practice.
+I typically work with large (> 75 g) mammals.
 I perform integrative research that spans several fields, including movement ecology, thermal physiology, biogeography, and remote sensing.
-My research has four primary foci:
+My research has three primary foci:

 Animal Movement